skltfz/HiveSln/README.md

 However there is still 5084 combinations.
 Next we getting the center node by validating the 3 diagonal lines nodes (fiveCheck), finally getting the rest of inner nodes by fourCheck

-Finally, the interesting part is: there are actually 2 possible solutions (should I say only? in fact I thought there is only 1 until the program told me not...) :) Enjoy the truth to be revealed
+Finally, the interesting part is: there are actually 2 possible solutions (should I say only? in fact I thought there is only 1 until the program told me the truth...
+LOL) :) Enjoy the truth to be revealed

 To run the program: